 In January I started investing in my site, buying premium hosting and tools.
 From that point things really started taking off online.

 Almost a month in Egypt exploring history and culture, an educational trip for the boys.
 You can access our Egypt travel guide section here or maybe see this post, written by the kids, on what they learned in Egypt.
 I think it will demonstrate for you nicely how some of the education happens around here.
 Above they are writing in hieroglyphs while waiting for the nightly sound and light show at Giza.
 We loved this guest house and its incredible view across history.
 There were some tough times in Egypt, having to flee as a runaway tanker hurtled towards us wasn’t good and it shook me up for quite a while afterwards.

 Back to Romania for early summer haymaking.
 The boys were thrilled to be out helping Mihai with the haystacks and to be back in our special place.
 The boys took turns at climbing the haystacks, scything and raking grass.
 Learning how ancient skills like this work and how important they are still to our village’s survival is priceless.
+Also priceless, gread grandma came out to stay with us, she’s a bit of a diamond.
 We decided to leave and sell the 4 x 4, we almost got back what we paid for her but we plan to return to Romania soon, we just needed something different for a while and a big slice of Asia.